MisterNo0ne/PythonGroupTwoA2Prog/README.md

 # Spell Based Adventure Game

 ### Description
-Text-based adventure games are electronic games that uses a text-based user interface.
-This game concept allows the player to fully direct and make in-game decisions through input.
-Our game idea will be a spell casting game that involves exploring a world, discovering new spells, and fighting bosses.
+This game will be a spell based adventure that involves exploring a world, discovering new spells, learning how the elements interact, and fighting enemies.

 ### How to use
 On the map screen, use WASD to move around.
 If you want to start a battle, walk towards the enemy in the bottom right corner (the red triangle).
 For now, "WASD" is the only usable layout, though arrow keys will be added soon.